metal3d/katenary/doc/docs/dependencies.md

 # Why those dependencies?

-Katenary uses `compose-go` and several kubernetes official packages.
+Katenary uses `compose-go` and several Kubernetes official packages.

 - `github.com/compose-spec/compose-go`: to parse compose files.
 It ensures :
     - that the project respects the "compose" specification
     - that Katenary uses the "compose" struct exactly the same way `podman compose` or `docker copose` does
-- `github.com/spf13/cobra`: to parse command line arguments, subcommands and flags.
+- `github.com/spf13/cobra`: to parse command line arguments, sub-commands and flags.
 It also generates completion for bash, zsh, fish and PowerShell.
 - `github.com/thediveo/netdb`: to get the standard names of a service from its port number
 - `gopkg.in/yaml.v3`: